Quiet Quitting: A Crazy Trend In The Workforce That You Need To Control

 • Watching timely work accomplishment to ensure measuring engagement in working hours.

-• Setting reminders and notifications for attendance, individual tasks, check-in, and check-out to save your employees time and save them from unnecessary burnout.
+• Setting reminders and notifications for attendance, individual tasks, employee check-in and check-out through apps to save your employees time and save them from unnecessary burnout.

 • Managing live reports and data retention to classify working methods and create strategies to inspire all to boost productivity and efficiency.